 Online examples include blog posts, podcasts, videocasts, videos, webinars, e-books, personalized microsites, wikis, and other multimedia.
 Be sure to give your audience a way to subscribe to get updates either via RSS or email.

 Leverage the human touch and phone

 Phone examples include: share new ideas, develop relationships, confirm correct contacts, get internal referrals, get opt-in email addresses, personal invitations to events, reengage aged opportunities and identify sales-ready leads

 Here are more lead nurturing content ideas:

-- Third-party articles — Email or mail links to articles of interest (that tie into your value proposition) to your future customers
+- Third-party articles — Email or mail links to items of interest (that tie into your value proposition) to your prospective customers

 - Blog posts — Email links to recent posts you wrote or were written by others that will be relevant to your readers

 - Podcasts — Email links to recent podcasts you’ve done or have been done by others that will be relevant and interest your audience